wp-plugins/subscribe2/ReadMe.txt

 * Added warning to Settings page if selected sender email address is "off-domain"
 * Fixed numerous minor SQL injections vectors - thanks to Tom Adams (holizz)
 * Removed auto-embed iframes from HTML emails - thanks to Doug Lerner
+* Changed 'the_title' filter to avoid multiple page title replacements - thanks to Robbie

 = Version 8.3 by Matthew Robinson =